 Family Self-Sufficiency Program - Assists Housing Choice Voucher holders who are striving to become free of governmental assistance.
 The program is administered by case managers that assist in transitioning families that are usually under-employed or receiving public assistance to employment at a wage or salary that provides means of independence.
-The program is administered by case managers that assist in transitioning families that are usually under-employed or receiving public assistance to employment at a wage or salary that provides means of independence.
 The program is administered by case managers that assist in transitioning families that are usually under-employed or receiving public assistance to employment at a wage or salary that provides means of greater independence.
 The case manager and the household work in partnership to develop a self-sufficiency plan and communicate regularly to work on the progress of the household's ultimate goal.
 Like other families in the HCV programs, most FSS participants pay rent based on a percentage of their household income.
 The benefit that the client joining this program receives, other than extensive case management, is that they may be eligible to establish an escrow savings account.
 As each household income increases so does the amount the household pays towards their portion of rent.
-FSS participants, however, have the opportunity to convert increases in rent due to the families increased earnings.
-For FSS participants, the HACR will deposit an amount generally equal to the increase in rent due to the families increased earnings into the FSS escrow account.
+FSS participants, however, have the opportunity to convert increases in rent due to increases in earned income into savings.
+For FSS participants, the HACR will deposit an amount generally equal to the increase in rent due to the families' increased earnings into the FSS escrow account.
 This allows FSS participants to build savings automatically over time.
-FSS escrow savings do not count against asset limits for means-tested programs until they are disbursed coordinators may work with participants to coach them on how to use their escrowed funds strategically to meet personal and life goals.
+FSS escrow savings do not count against asset limits for means tested programs until they are disbursed coordinators may work with participants to coach them on how to use their escrowed funds strategically to meet personal and life goals.